Retaking the MAP

 The Learning Module is part of the assessment bundle: five (5) assessments and a six (6) month access to the Learning Module.

 Once you complete the initial ALEKS assessment, you will be assigned a Learning Module to review and learn math concepts.
 In order to take a reassessment, you must use the Learning Module for at least three (3) hours.
 You can use it for longer than three (3) hours until you feel prepared to attempt a reassessment.
 Along the way, you will see progress reports that indicate your current knowledge level.
-Then when you are ready, you may choose to complete a new assessment by clicking on the placement tab on the upper right of the page within ALEKS.
+Then when you are ready, you may choose to register for a new proctored assessment.